 - Q How do you smooth out the transitions between keyframes? - A By right-clicking an existing keyframe, you can choose from several options, including Ease In, Ease Out, and Auto Bezier for an Ease In/Out. - Q How does normalization differ from just raising the volume? - A Normalization raises the highest peak moment in a clip to a set level.
 Raising the volume just increases the loudness relative to its current level. - What's the difference between Normalize Max Peaks and Normalize All Peaks? - A When applied to multiple clips simultaneously, Normalize Max Peaks finds the maximum peak across all the clips and adjusts all the clips relative to that maximum.
 Normalize All Peaks considers each clip individually. - Q How can you move the current-time indicator by a single audio sample? - A Load the audio into the Source Monitor and choose Show Audio Time units from the Source panel menu.
-By making this selection, Adobe Premiere Pro allows you to edit to the millisecond or audio sample. - Q What modifier key should you use in combination with the Selection tool to add a keyframe to a rubber band in the Timeline panel? - A The Ctrl key (Windows) or Command key (Mac). - Q Which is applied first, clip volume adjustments or track volume adjustments? - A Clip volume adjustments are applied before track volume adjustments. - Q If you switch to the Audio workspace, the audio meters are not displayed by default.
-How would you display them? - A Go to the Window menu, and choose Audio Meters. - Q What will happen if you use the Audio Track Mixer to set a track's automation mode to Off? - A When a track's automation is off, track-based keyframes will no longer control the track fader and therefore will no longer affect the track volume. - Q When recording stereo audio, which channel is normally used for left, and which is normally used for right?

-- A Channel 1 is the standard Left channel, while Channel 2 is the standard Right channel. - Q If your master audio level peaks, the audio meters will show red indicators at the top.
+By making this selection, Adobe Premiere Pro allows you to edit to the millisecond or audio sample. - Q What modifier key should you use in combination with the Selection tool to add a keyframe to a rubber band in the Timeline panel? - A The Control key (Windows) or Command key (Mac). - Q Which is applied first, clip volume adjustments or track volume adjustments? - A Clip volume adjustments are applied before track volume adjustments. - Q If you switch to the Audio workspace, the audio meters are not displayed by default.
+How would you display them? - A Go to the Window menu, and choose Audio Meters. - Q When recording stereo audio, which channel is normally used for left, and which is normally used for right? - A Channel 1 is the standard Left channel, while Channel 2 is the standard Right channel. - Q If your master audio level peaks, the audio meters will show red indicators at the top.
 How can you reset them? - A Click the red indicators, or right-click the audio meters and choose Reset Indicators.